Refine by MP, party, committee, province, or result type.

 Pierre Fogal

 Finance committee No. We have a very advanced group of instruments.
 In fact, in the Arctic we use the same lab quality instruments that the top research labs in atmospheric science around the world use.
 We're as close to the cutting edge as we can be on that.
-I don't think CHARS is going to have a
+I don't think CHARS is going to have any of those.

 May 8th, 2018Committee meeting